BennyTheDev/pipe-specs/README.md

 Indexers must transform the given [TRANSFER AMOUNT] internally into bigint based on [DECIMALS] (see Deploy Rules) and perform calculations on those to maintain precision.
 No calculations or rounding on the original human readable format allowed.

 The operation must be atomic: If one quadruple fails, all fail.
+No token balance-changing operations will be applied in this case.